 "Yeah," Jason replied.
 "One of my favourites - 'The Eagle and the Hawk' by John Denver.
-(Look it up on the internet.
+(Look up the lyrics on the internet.
 It's a lovely song to learn.)
 You just can't beat Mr Denver when you're out in the countryside.
 He really appreciated life in the Rocky Mountains of Colorado, where he lived.